ariccio/resources-for-pandemic-school-air-quality/README.md

 #### FAQs from the public

+###### a member of the public sent Kim Prather these questions in a private email, I'm answering them here for everyone's benefit

 1. Q: *Given that the delta variant is 2x as contagious and can be carried by vaccinated individuals, can the virus be effectively spread outside among vaccinated people? unvaccinated children?
 If so, how safe is it to interact with someone outside of your "bubble" six feet apart, masked?
 And unmasked?
 Is it safe to sit closer?*

 A: "Effective" is a hard to agree upon term.
 We know that delta can transmit outdoors!
 This has been [documented in the news](https://www.forbes.com/sites/brucelee/2021/07/12/outdoor-wedding-6-fully-vaccinated-infected-with-covid-19-delta-variant/?sh=14ae10216c49) and [in the literature](https://pubmed.ncbi.nlm.nih.gov/34268529/).
 It's much less common though, and that's why we encourage any activity that requires mask removal to be done outside.
 If we were pursuing a "zero covid" strategy, this risk would be unacceptable.